VictorTanJY/WinSa/README.md

 **Installation**

-1) Download the ISSE-AUDITING_MP.ova file.
-2) Ensure that CIS-CAT-Lite-v4.19.0 is downloaded.
+1) Ensure that CIS-CAT-Lite-v4.19.0 is downloaded.
-3) Run WinSA as Administrator.
+2) Run WinSA as Administrator.